African Leadership Failure: The Notorious cases of Gowon, Obasanjo and Babangida of Nigeria

 by Chin Ce

-IT’s inconceivable the indignity Nigerian people are made to suffer daily by having to endure the regular utterances of their failed leaders, the notorious examples being Messers Gowon, Obasanjo, and Babangida.
+IT’s inconceivable the indignity Nigerian people are made to suffer daily by having to endure the regular utterances of their failed leaders, notorious examples being Messers Gowon, Obasanjo, and Babangida.

 But not so for Obasanjo.

 Olusegun Obasanjo 1937 –

 A man of squalid clumsiness of mind and mien, analysed by his kinsman* as having a complex, any escapade of the man, whether in uniform or local agbada, has been unmitigated disaster for the Nigerian nation since the late nineteen sixties of the Nigerian war.

 Obasanjo will be remembered for his three years as military head of state after the assassination of his commander-in-chief Murtala Mohammed in the Dimka-led coup.
 In those brief years, his lame-duck foreign policy saw to the reversal of the Murtala braying that somehow enabled the nationalisation of British Petroleum in the fight for a free and independent Angola and some of Southern Africa.
 During Obasanjo’s uneventful, unremarkable, feudal-guided tenure, positive action was replaced with loud-mouthed sterility.